 Granville M. Sawyer Auditorium, Texas Southern University, Houston, Texas

 Who will be in the audience?

 The auditorium will host over 1,000 women of color, including elected officials and candidates, movement leaders, political strategists, and voters from Texas and other swing states.
 Audience members will submit questions for consideration.
 The She the People audience will have strong representation from women of color of all ages, sexual orientations, religions, and ethnicities.

 What format is the forum?

 We will invite declared candidates for the Democratic nomination for President of the United States.
-The candidates will appear on stage one-by-one during the forum.
-Each candidate will give opening and closing statements.
-The She the People Presidential Forum will give each candidate an opportunity to make their case directly to women of color across the nation.
+The candidates will appear on stage one-by-one for a seated conversation.
 The forum will focus on issues central to the lives and communities of women of color—racial, economic, gender, and social justice issues.

 Who is hosting the forum?

 She the People is a national network connecting women of color to transform our democracy.
 We are elevating and amplifying the voice and power of women of color as leaders, political strategists, organizers, and voters.
 She the People supports women of color to build and lead an inclusive, multiracial coalition that will win in 2020.
 The event will be hosted by Aimee Allison, founder of She the People, and a national expert on women of color and politics.
 Her writings have appeared in The New York Times, Essence, The SF Chronicle, and Teen Vogue.